artxfm/xox_player/README.md

 ## TODO

-- The playtime counter thing does not incremtn on iOS simulator.
-Why?
 - Probably need this background audio thingy: https://pub.dev/packages/audio_service Though that may be best left to version 2.
 - Need application icons.